VillagerUnknown/VillagerCoin/README.md

 * The Diamond trade, giving 16 Gold Villager Coins (by default), has a 50% chance of being an Emerald trade giving 8 Gold Villager Coins (by default).
 These are the most rewarding trades available and they're configurable.

 _Trade modifications scale appropriately with the Vanilla trading values for professions.
-Some mods may use exagerated values resulting in trades offering high value coins at a lower level.
+Some mods may use exaggerated values resulting in trades offering high value coins at a lower level.
 It is important for Villager Coin economies to use modded Villagers with appropriate trade values for the appropriate profession.
 If you are a fellow mod-maker and would like your custom Villagers to be compatible with Villager Coin please make sure you use the appropriate values for the appropriate levels._

 ## Additional Notes